Going Out Into Service.

 Even at such a young age that weekend was a reality check for me.
 I always thought the three of us were dirt poor, but money was even scarcer up there than it was living in the projects.
 I remember many of the mostly Aboriginal residents wanting to trade us apples, beads and baked goods for our Watchtower publications because they had no money.
 Most of the literature we just gave away to them for free if they promised to read them.

-I will never forget the sheer poverty I witnessed on that weekend.
+I will never forget the poverty I witnessed on that weekend.
 Maybe we weren’t as dirt poor as I thought we were.
-No, we were still dirt poor and they were just a dirtier poor.
+No, we were still dirt poor and they were just dirtier poor.

 There were many Witnesses at our Kingdom Hall who were referred to as pioneers.
 The majority were housewives who did not work and had an abundance of free time on their hands.
-A pioneer is dedicated to completing a hundred hours of service each month.
+A pioneer is dedicated to completing a hundred hours of going into service each month.
 My mother on occasion had also been a pioneer and she always thought someday it would be nice for both me and my brother to experience pioneering.

 She could be so delusional at times.

 I knew in my heart even back in those early days there wasn’t a hope in hell I would ever be a pioneer.
-I also knew eventually I would no longer be a publisher either.
+I also knew eventually I would no longer even be a publisher either.
 But for now while I was living under my mother’s roof, I had to follow all her rules.

 And going out into service for ten hours a month was just one of her many rules.